makalu/makalu.github.com/blog/_posts/2015-09-14-the-design-of-xapo.markdown

 ![][15]

-Now we’re on a page which makes us feel we’re floating in space—complete with moving stars in the background—and boasting that Xapo has raised $40 million.
+Now we’re on a page that gives the visual impression that we’re floating in space—complete with moving stars in the background—and boasting that Xapo has raised $40 million.
 This is the last screen in the product tour, and it’s the screen least related to the product.

 At this point, I’ve finished the “product tour”, but I feel I know even less about the product than I did at the beginning.
 I certainly am left with the impression that Xapo take security seriously, but I still don’t know exactly what Xapo _is_ or whether it’s relevant to _me_.

 ## The tour didn’t work.
 Let’s try navigating around.

 Let’s look at the Xapo navigation options.
-We find six navigational items that are treated equally from a visual design point of view:
+We find six items that are treated equally from a visual design point of view:

 ![][7]

 1. An “about” area, where I hope I can learn more about what this product actually is.
 2. Two “product” areas, for the wallet and the vault.
-3. One “context” area, Institutions.
-I’m an individual, so I’ll skip that one.
+3. One “contextual” area, Institutions.
+I’m an individual, so I guess I should skip that one.
 4. A functional area, “login”.
 I’ll also skip that for the moment.
 5. And a hamburger menu, which, although it can have its place, is known to be the junk drawer of navigation controls, as you have no idea what to expect there.